cdluminate/ProdL/ProdL.md

 An adequate survey work will make writing this section much easier.

-Instead of simply introducing the related works, it is suggested to organize these works in a clear rule: publish time? influence? or a cerntain taxonomy?
+Instead of simply introducing the related works, it is suggested to organize these works in a clear rule: publish time?
+Influence?
+Or a certain taxonomy?
 In general, a part of related works focuses on a key word.
 In the related works section, these parts can be sorted by relevance to the main topic of the whole paper.